codedragon/code_reviews/outline.md

 An opinionated intro to git guide

-1. Why GIT - what problems does it solve
+Outline

+1. Introduction
    1. cartoon, revision history
+   2. Why GIT - what problems does it solve
+      1. problems with system in cartoon
       2. multiple people working on one project or one person, many computers
+      3. Version Control
+      4. purpose
-   3. enforce standards
+   3. Definitions
+      1. Repo vs Git vs GitHub
+   4. Concepts
+      1. many people, one shared repo address
-2. Intro to GIT
+      2. Merge
+      3. Commit
+      4. .git folder
       	 1. an aside about directories/folders
             Still kind of feels like the messy folders in folders, files are misnamed.
-   2. git vs repo vs github/gitlab
+      	 2. git structure: git clone will create a directory in the directory your terminal is currently showing
+	 3. configuration, keeps track of repo history
+	 4. you can safely move an entire repo around on your computer
+2. Demo
-   3. link to Install GIT
+   1. link to Install GIT
-   4. tools
+   2. tools
       1. Git from the command line, once you understand everything in this talk, feel free to use the gui :)
       2. default editor
-3. Working by myself
-   1. New repo, first steps: create a repo, follow directions, take notes for new repo
+   3. create a repo
-   2. git structure: git clone will create a directory in the directory your terminal is currently showing
-   3. .git folder "hidden"
-      1. configuration, keeps track of repo history
-      2. you can safely move an entire repo around on your computer
+      1. demo gitlab
+      2. ssh keys
+      3. what's an origin?
+      4. demo it
-   4. workflow
+   4. Workflow
+      1. Without git commands
+      2. With git commands

+      3. demo it
       	 1. `git status`: check to see what you were working on, forgot about
-      	 1. break down git status, show what it looks like with no changes, some changes, explain commit right off
+	    1. slide
 	 2. `git pull`:
       	    1. see what others have been doing or what you did on a different machine
 	    2. Needs network, Disney vpn
             3. shorthand for `git pull origin main`
       	 3. do some work
+	 4. proofread/decide on content
-      4. `git diff`: decide if everything you have done should be included in the same bundle of work.
+      	    1. `git diff`: decide if everything you have done should be included in the same bundle of work.
       	       (the revision your prof asked for)
-      	 1. imagine scenario where you are making the easy changes, then you start on the hard changes, and decide you better save what you already have before going too far.
+      	    2. imagine scenario where you are making the easy changes, then you start on the hard changes, and decide you better save what you already have before going too far.
 Or you finish the hard part, and decide it would be better to keep it separate from the other changes.
-	 2. gitignore
+	    3. git status
+	       1. break down git status, show what it looks like with no changes, some changes
+	    4. .gitignore
 	 3. review the commit (slide):
 	    1. this saves stuff!
 	    2. security